almeidatiago/iah_ahls/README.md

 - `testing.in` is a file that points to the test dataset;
 - `training.in` is a file that points to the training dataset;
 - `_src_` is a folder with the source code of the application;
+- `components_rev.csv` is the features of the components regrading error and LUT+FF usage

 **Observation:** this repository is lacking the input dataset for the image applications.
 **Observation:** other important requirements to execute the Jupyter files are listed in the `requirements.txt` file.